Brake repairs and Inspection of brake pads, rotors and calipers

 A disc brake consists of a caliper with a pad that squeezes a disc attached to the wheel.
 A hydraulic brake line connected to the brake pedal activates the piston(s) in the caliper and stops the vehicle.
 These parts must be able to move freely and require frequent inspection to make sure the effects of heat, corrosion, and wear and tear don’t cause them to seize.

+Replacing brake pads is a straight forward repair.
 During a disc brake inspection, a certified NAPA AUTOPRO technician will determine if the discs need to be cleaned and lubricated to extend their lifespan.
 The technician will also check if worn brake pads or seized calipers need to be replaced and if the disc needs to be repaired or replaced.
 Brake fluid should be changed according to the manufacturer’s recommended maintenance schedule.

 The new pads we put on your vehicle will restore your brakes to manufacture specifications.
 We can also install upgraded parts to increase your power, to stop and reduce brake noise and brake dust.
 We have several options to meet your brake requirements and your budget.
 Remember, brakes wear out over time and need to be replaced.

 Learn more about disc brakes from our NAPA AUTOPRO experts in the video below: